hpe-dev-incubator/hpe-dev-portal/content/blog/storage-management-with-redfish.md

 In HPE ProLiant and Synergy Gen10 servers, HPE iLO 5 introduced the management of storage controllers via its graphical user interface and via the [Redfish](http://www.dmtf.org/redfish) RESTful API standard.
 Although [videos](https://www.youtube.com/channel/UCIZhrIYcNh3wHLiY4ola5ew/search?query=logicaldrive) already exist that cover the graphical user interface, I wanted to address this feature with a pure Redfish API approach, bypassing the `ilorest` [interface tool](http://www.hpe.com/info/resttool) and its Smart Array macro commands.

-In this article you start by learning how to cleanup and prepare a Smart Storage Controller (SR line of product only) for receiving a configuration with one or more logical drives using an HPE proprietary OEM process.
+In this article you start by learning how to cleanup and prepare a SmartRAID (SR) storage Controller for receiving a configuration with one or more logical drives using an HPE proprietary OEM process.
 Then, on this fresh environment, you will learn how to create a simple RAID array configuration prior to more complex ones to complement the [API reference documentation](https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/?python#smartstorageconfig).

 ## Foreword